jean-fernandez-imt/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains our implementation for the Route Planning project, the first of Udacity's C++ Nanodegree, focused on the Foundations of the language.

 <img src="map.png" width="600" height="450" />

+Some of the challenges we faced were getting used to C++ syntax and mechanics, such as vector objects, or pointers usage and notation.

 ## Cloning